IanGlass/pig-dice-game/README.md

 # Pig-Dice-Game
 Pig is a simple turn based dice game played between two players.
 The objective is to be the first player with a cumulative score of 100 or greater.
 The rules are as follows:
-* The active player can roll the dice as many times as they likes, which increases their round score by the number shown on the dice.
+* The active player can roll the dice as many times as they likes, which increases their round score by the number shown on the dice;
-* The player can push hold which will increase their total score by their round score and change to the next player's turn.
+* The player can push hold which will increase their total score by their round score and change to the next player's turn;
 * However, if the player rolls a 1, they lose their current round score and it becomes the other player's turn.

 <p align="center">